Sweet Music

 They’ve heard about me.

-A traveler who jumped into their world and took over the body of a powerful energy master.
+A traveler who jumps into their world and takes over the body of a powerful energy master, and the Watchtower’s guardian.

 I’ve heard the whispers.

-“How can the guild let him stay there?”
+“How can the guilds let him stay there?”

 “Why don’t they do something!?”

-Shazira and Tzina believe that I’m the one who they’ve always loved.
+Shazira and Tzina believe I’m the one they’ve always loved, and the Embu traveler of the Dream Hunter’s vision.

 The ghost who crossed the possibility sea to meet his shadow.